zevene88/Will-you-be-my-Valentine-/README.md

 While I am happy to share this project, I encourage you to use it as inspiration.
 If you use this code as a base for your own project, please give credit where it's due.
 A simple shoutout or link back to this repository is appreciated!

+This project was created to help people learn and build fun projects.
+If you use it:
+✔ Modify it, experiment with it, and make it your own!
+✔ Give proper credit if using this as a foundation.
+Do NOT resell this project—I’ve seen it happen, and it’s not okay.

 ---

 ## Code Overview